1935 NFL Championship Game: Legacy

-When asked about the game over 70 years later, Glenn Presnell (who was also the last surviving member of the Detroit Lions inaugural 1934 team) said this about the game: "I remember that it was a snowy day, very cold, and there were far less fans there than the ’34 Thanksgiving Day game.
-In those days, people didn’t go very often when it wasn’t nice weather.
+When asked about the game over 70 years later, Glenn Presnell (who was also the last surviving member of the Detroit Lions inaugural 1934 team) said about the game:

-"I was the starting quarterback that game and for most of the season.
-Potsy liked to start me and see what was going on before sending in Dutch Clark.
-The one thing that stands out to me is that we scored in the first two minutes.
-I had thrown a flat pass to our blocking back on a fake for a 60-yard play to about their four-yard line.
-Ace Gutowsky punched it over for the score and I kicked the extra point.
-If we celebrated when we made a touchdown like the way they do today we would have been hooted off the field.

-"For winning the championship, we each received $300.
-We never got a championship ring like they do now, but it was certainly one of my proudest moments.
-Remember, professional football was not nearly as popular as college football and baseball.
-It was much more exciting to play college football at Nebraska in front of 40,000 people.
-It was a way to make a living during the Depression."

 Detroit: "City of Champions"

 When the Lions won the 1935 NFL Championship, the city of Detroit was mired in the Great Depression, which had hit Detroit and its industries particularly hard.
 But with the success of the Lions and other Detroit teams and athletes in 1935–1936, their luck appeared to be changing, as the city was dubbed the "City of Champions."
 The Detroit Tigers started the winning streak by capturing the 1935 World Series.
 The Lions continued the streak by winning the 1935 NFL Championship.
 They were followed by the Detroit Red Wings winning the 1935–36 Stanley Cup.
 With the Stanley Cup win on April 11, 1936, Detroit reigned as triple major league champions for nearly six months, until the Yankees clinched the 1936 World Series on October 6.
 No city has ruled as champions of three major sports simultaneously since.

 But the Tigers, Lions and Wings were not the Motor City's only champions: Detroit's "Brown Bomber," Joe Louis, was the heavyweight boxing titlist; Detroiter Gar Wood, the first man to go 100 miles per hour on water, reigned as the world's top unlimited powerboat racer; and black Detroiter Eddie "the Midnight Express" Tolan had won gold medals in the 100- and 200-meter races at the 1932 Summer Olympics.